Max Gradel: International career

 Gradel revealed that by moving to Leeds, he was hoping to increase his international prospects to play for the Ivory Coast national team and maybe earn a place in their 2010 FIFA World Cup squad.
 He was called up to the Ivory Coast squad for the first time on 11 November 2010 for the fixture against Poland.
 On 21 March 2011, Gradel received his second call-up to the squad, this time to face Benin in an Africa Cup of Nations qualifier.
 In June 2011, he was called up to the squad to face Benin on 5 June 2011.
 This match ended in a 6–2 win to Ivory Coast, in which Gradel came on in the 54th min to make his debut.

 On 4 August, it was revealed Gradel had been called up to the Ivory Coast squad to face Israel.
 He made his first start for Ivory Coast in the 4–3 win against Israel on 10 August 2011.

 Gradel was a part of the Ivory Coast squad that finished runner-up to Zambia at the 2012 Africa Cup of Nations and was also a member of les Éléphants 2014 FIFA World Cup squad, where he made one appearance in the 2–1 loss to Colombia.

 At the 2015 Africa Cup of Nations, Gradel scored an 86th-minute equaliser in a group match against Mali.
+Ivory Coast would go on to win the tournament and Gradel was named in the team of the tournament.

+On 28 March 2023, he played his 100th international match in a 2–0 away win over Comoros, during the Africa Cup of Nations qualification.

+On 28 December 2023, Gradel was included in the final 27-man squad for the 2023 Africa Cup of Nations hosted by Ivory Coast.
+He eventually captained his nation to their third continental title, following a 2–1 victory over Nigeria in the final.